andrec279/movie_recommender_sys/README.md

 4. Data preprocessing strategies for recommender systems
 5. Evaluation strategies for recommender systems

 This project was completed as a final course project at NYU, and leveraged NYU's cluster environment for data storage and model execution.
+All code included in this repository was initially written by myself, with some updates and contributions from teammates.

 # Overview